 Then, on July 4, Williams made his commitment.

 While the nation was celebrating that Saturday night, Oklahoma head coach Lincoln Riley celebrated even more.
 That’s because Caleb Williams announced he will take his talents to Norman, Oklahoma for the 2021 season.

 Williams’ commitment to the Sooners definitely shows he’s serious about winning a Heisman Trophy during his college career.

 Although he’s more of a dual-threat QB than a pro-style quarterback, Williams certainly has the arm strength to make big-time throws under pressure for the Eagles.
 He continues to do that in the DMV and watching his highlight types should make fans excited to see him for the 2021 college football season.

-Williams has all the makings of a future first-round NFL draft pick and will make for the perfect prize to any coach’s recruiting class.
+Williams has all the makings of a future first-round NFL draft pick and will make for the perfect prize to head coach Lincoln Riley’s recruiting class.

 This post was originally published on November 19, 2019.
-It was updated following Williams’ announcement of his final three schools in recruiting.
+It was updated following Williams’ commitment to Oklahoma.